 The partial or full return of tax credit funds will be calculated on a straight-line pro-rated basis.
 This should be calculated on a monthly basis.
-For Example: XYZ District authorized a \$1,200 tax credit for a SL-6B BMP to Farmer Green on October 10, 2004.
+For Example: XYZ District authorized a \$1,200 tax credit for a SL-6B BMP to Farmer Green on October 10, 2019.
 Tax credit program guidelines stipulate that the lifespan of the practice begins on January 1 of the calendar year following the issuance of the tax credit.
-This practice is spot checked in August of 2007 and it is discovered that the land was sold in June 2007 for development and the practice has been destroyed.
+This practice is verified in August of 2022 and it is discovered that the land was sold in June 2022 for development and the practice has been destroyed.
 The District should calculate the landowner's pro-rata share as follows:

 - Installation Date: Oct.
-10, 2004 - Lifespan of practice: 10 Years- Jan.
-1, 2005 through Dec.
-31, 2014 = 120 months - Spot Check Date: Aug.
-2007 - Practice in Compliance: Jan.
-2005 through June 2007 = 30 months - Tax Credit to Landowner: \$1,200 - \$1,200 divided by 120 months = \$10/month - Repayment Calculation: 120 months 30 months = 90 months - Landowner Re-Payment to the Department of Taxation: 90 months X \$10/mo. = \$900.00
+10, 2019 - Lifespan of practice: 10 Years- Jan.
+1, 2020 through Dec.
+31, 2029 = 120 months - Spot Check Date: Aug.
+2022 - Practice in Compliance: Jan.
+2020 through June 2022 = 30 months - Tax Credit to Landowner: \$1,200 - \$1,200 divided by 120 months = \$10/month - Repayment Calculation: 120 months 30 months = 90 months - Landowner Re-Payment to the Department of Taxation: 90 months X \$10/mo. = \$900.00

-If a participant is requested to return a tax credit, the District will notify the Department of Taxation of the landowner's name, Social Security Number or Tax ID number to which the tax credit was issued, the year that the tax credit was issued, contract number, instance number, the DCR specification code for which the tax credit was authorized, and the calculated re-payment amount.
+The District will notify the Department of Taxation of the landowner's name, Social Security Number or Tax ID number to which the tax credit was issued, the year that the tax credit was issued, contract number, instance number, the DCR specification code for which the tax credit was authorized, and the calculated re-payment amount.
+Districts can contact the Department of Taxation's Tax Credits Unit by phone at (804)786-2992 or by email at taxcredits@tax.virginia.gov.
+Do not send complete Social Security Numbers or Tax ID numbers by email.

 Upon receiving a response from the Department of Taxation regarding the verified repayment amount due, the District will provide the amount, in writing, to the participant.
 Participants will also receive an assessment notice from the Department of Taxation for the amount due after the income tax return that previously claimed the credit has been adjusted.
 The participant will need to follow the guidance on the assessment notice on how to submit payment to the Department of Taxation.
-The participant should provide the District with a copy of the

-Department of Taxation assessment notice for verification.
+The participant should provide the District with a copy of the Department of Taxation assessment notice for verification.